Ray

 As noted above, both manual control and automatic control may be

-control of FIG. 8, can both be utilized without interference with
+manual control of FIG. 8, can both be utilized without

-control of FIG. 7, can both be utilized for that function, without
+the automatic control of FIG. 7, can both be utilized for that

 FIGS. 9-13 show an alternate form of vaporizer unit,